~ Please join us for Sunday Worship~

 8 am Holy Eucharist Rite II

-10 am Holy Eucharist Rite II
+10 am Holy Eucharist Rite II with choir

 We seek to nurture the faith of children in ways that best relate to their age.